Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 ### Search behaviour - More meaningful link when no results are found

 When I did not find the search key and pressed start over - it put me to the complete listing instead of the search page.

-### User Interface items

-Please add the "All entries" button at the top menu line before Documentation.
-Moving into testing this should appear there..

 ### Button Download entry functionality